Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Introduction

-We model the needle as a Cosserat string~\cite{antmanProblemsNonlinearElasticity2005} and incorporate friction models to derive tissue forces as a function of the needle's planned path in the tissue.
-The Cosserat string needle model is an idealization that becomes more accurate as the bending stiffness of the needle decreases.
-This is a particularly relevant assumption in light of recent advances in needle designs with decreased stiffness~\cite{Rox2020_IA}.
-In addition, this approach admits an analytical solution for the tissue normal force that depends only on path geometry and frictional properties.
-Thus, while this idealized string model is an approximation of the true physics of needle-tissue interaction, it provides a physically motivated and computationally efficient estimate of tissue normal force.
+In this work we instead develop an efficient model describing the forces from the needle's shaft on surrounding tissue for a given path.
+In our model, the force exerted by the needle on the surrounding tissue is a function of the puncture force at the needle's tip, the needle's shape through the tissue, and the friction between the needle's shaft and the surrounding tissue (see Fig.~\ref{fig:three-path-force}).

-The tissue normal force estimate can be used in a planning algorithm to generate safety-informed needle trajectories.
-Notably, with this model, the tissue normal forces are dependent on the entire needle trajectory and cannot be determined locally in isolation (see Fig.~\ref{fig:tissue-force-heatmap}).
-But with a specified tip piercing force we can compute the tissue normal forces as a single pass analytically backwards starting at the tip.
-As can be seen in Fig.~\ref{fig:tissue-force-heatmap}, high curvature near the beginning causes significantly larger tissue normal forces than high curvature near the path's end, even for paths of identical length.
-This highlights a key result, namely that neither path length nor maximum curvature along a path can accurately serve as a proxy metric for the tissue normal forces of a path.
+We develop a motion-planning cost function based on our force model.
+We assume that the magnitude of the tissue normal force is correlated with the probability of tissue damage, from tissue compression to shearing.
+We further assume that no shearing occurs below an unknown minimum force threshold.
+Thus, we incorporate the maximum tissue force along the shaft as a cost function during motion planning, to effectively push down the force peak below the minimum force threshold.
+This cost function, used in a suitable motion-planning algorithm, enables us to plan motions that reach clinically relevant targets while avoiding sensitive anatomical structures and directly minimizing the modeled normal force exerted upon the tissue by the needle shaft during insertion.

-We assume that the magnitude of the tissue normal force is correlated to the probability of tissue failure that results in the needle shearing through the tissue.
-Thus, we incorporate the maximum tissue force along the shaft as a cost function during motion planning.
-Utilizing this force model cost function, we present an anytime asymptotically near-optimal motion-planning algorithm that produces plans which have better and better cost as computation time allows, converging on paths whose cost is a constant factor of the cost of the globally-optimal path.
-We demonstrate the results of using this cost function in planning in a 3D geometric environment as well as in a lung tumor biopsy scenario.
+We propose this new clinically relevant needle force model and cost function as a replacement for currently used motion-planning cost functions with steerable needles.
+Notably, with this model, the tissue normal forces are dependent on the entire needle trajectory and cannot be determined locally in isolation.
+However, with a specified tip piercing force, we can compute the tissue normal forces in a single pass analytically, backward, starting at the needle's tip.
+As a key result, our model shows that neither path length nor maximum curvature along a path can accurately serve as a proxy metric for the tissue normal forces along a path (see Fig.~\ref{fig:three-path-force}).